Lou-Cipher/nSide/README.txt

 "PlayChoice-10.sys/manifest.bml".

 PlayChoice-10.sys/character.rom
-Concatenate the 3 ROMs 8P + 8M + 8K for a 24KB ROM.
+Concatenate the 3 ROMs 8P + 8M + 8K for a 24 KiB ROM.
 sha256: a8bf9c58e31dee0a60a2d480bd707c323212fba8963cc35a47423cadd1d7ed26
 Used by both screen setups.